-Between October 2016 through September 2018, diazinon was detected in only two (2) of the 58 samples (3.4% detection rate) collected at ten (10) compliance monitoring locations that were monitored during this period.
-Two concentrations exceeded the Basin Plan 4-day chronic objective (0.10 μ g/L), but not the 1-hour acute objective (0.16 μ g/L) for diazinon.
-The exceedances occurred at Grand Island Drain near Leary Road (September 2017) and at Gilsizer Slough at George Washington Road (January 2018).
+Between October 2018 through September 2020, diazinon was detected in only one (1) of the 34 samples (2.9% detection rate) collected at nine (9) compliance monitoring locations that were monitored during this period.
+The concentration measured in this one sample exceeded both the Basin Plan 4-day chronic objective (0.10 μ g/L) and the 1-hour acute objective (0.16 μ g/L) for diazinon.